David Bacon (photojournalist)

-David Bacon is a photojournalist, author, political activist, and union organizer who has focused on labor issues, particularly those related to immigrant labor.
+David Bacon (born 1948) is an American photojournalist, author, political activist, and union organizer who has focused on labor issues, particularly those related to immigrant labor.
 He has written several books and numerous articles on the subject.

 Bacon's parents were strong supporter of unionism and his early interest in labor issues began with union organizing activities.
 He was involved in organizing efforts for the United Farm Workers, the United Electrical Workers, the International Ladies' Garment Workers' Union, the Molders' Union and others.